Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We do a lot of this at school already, but the global initiatives for reducing food waste was a highlight.
+It was great, led to discussions about the amount of wastage.

 Did the resource encourage new ways of thinking and talking about the value food?